 - The scholarship applicant must show their dedication to providing forgiveness & relief to those who need it, through their past achievements and goals, and current and future goals, as explained in their essay.

 - All eligible candidates must be in good academic standing with a minimum cumulative GPA of 2.00 or above.

 Essay Prompt & Questions

 – Describe a situation or incident that was a pivot point for you in realizing you want to provide help to people who need forgiveness & relief.

-– How has your commitment to wanting to help people in the way you plan to in the future, informed your education goals?
+– How has your commitment to wanting to help people informed your education goals?

-– What kind of work do you want to do in the future that will allow you to help to provide forgiveness and relief to those who need it?
+– What kind of work do you want to do in the future?
+How will it allow you to help to provide forgiveness and relief to those who need it?

 - Updated resume

 - Essay, 1,000-word maximum.
 See essay questions above.